rust-lang/compiler-team/working-groups/self-profile/NOTES.md

 In order to get to the MVP, dumping the raw events to disk during compilation needs to get a lot faster.
 Currently, we're using JSON for this because it's easy to parse without sharing a lot of code between the compiler and out-of-tree crates.
 [We're going to switch this to a compact binary format and create a crate that will form the stable interface that out-of-tree crates can consume.](https://rust-lang.zulipchat.com/#narrow/stream/187831-t-compiler.2Fwg-self-profile/topic/meeting.202019-03-05/near/159999234)
+More detail is available in the [tracking issue](https://github.com/rust-lang/rust/issues/58967).

 [meeting20190305]: https://rust-lang.zulipchat.com/#narrow/stream/187831-t-compiler.2Fwg-self-profile/topic/meeting.202019-03-05
 [michaelwoerister]: https://github.com/michaelwoerister